MichaelSexton21/ArtLine/README.md

   * File Input: Image File Path (default: lion.png)
   * List Input: Output Image Size (920 or 650) I recommend 650 so it runs faster
 * Use the two links below to download the models for 650 and 920 models to the code folder
-  * I recommend launching a CW station (Terminal or JupyterLab) and using the download_models.sh script I wrote to help
+  * I recommend launching a CW station (Terminal or JupyterLab) and using the code/download_models.sh script I wrote to help
   * You may need to change the permission of the file to be able to run it using the commands:
      * chmod +755 download_models.sh
      * ./download_models.sh